CreamFirst/cream-bot-messenger/cove.md

 CURRENT LIVE EVENT:
-Thursday, April 2 - Open Mic Night 8pm
+Saturday, April 18 - House Music with DJ Sophie C - 8pm
 All welcome!

 If asked about: